imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 The challenge with this mechanism is to determine adequate gas costs of bytecode instructions.
 Currently, the gas cost is determined on a per-OPCODE basis, that is, every OPCODE interpreted by the EVM has a predetermined gas cost (sometimes gas cost expressed as a function of instruction's arguments is added).
-This report and the "Gas Cost Estimator" research project aims at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.
+This report and the "Gas Cost Estimator" research project aim at devising a method to estimate adequate values for these OPCODE gas costs, by estimating and analyzing the relative computational cost of OPCODEs.

 In the remainder of this section, we provide our motivation and some background on the literature on the subject.
 In section **Estimation Method** we describe the proposed measurement and estimation method.